 - Adults who are freaked out about guns or are just generally skittish people may also want to start with a .22 LR.

-- .22 LR is the only common ammo we consider that is used in both pistols and firearms.
+- .22 LR is the only common ammo we consider that is used in both pistols and rifles.

 - 9mm is the only other pistol ammo in this guide.
 Part of why it’s so common is that it’s the sweet spot between easiness and power.